joshua-philip/joshua-philip/README.md

 - 🌱 I’m currently learning **Java and Linux stuff**

+- 💻 You can find me on **glitch.com, replit.com, Github, and more!**

+- 💽 The OS I use most is **I use many, but the main ones are Windows, Linux, and macOS**

 - 👨‍💻 All of my projects are available on [my Github!
 All my projects are open-source, but currently privated](my Github!
 All my projects are open-source, but currently privated)

 - 💬 Ask me about **anything!**